-1. Girls who are state wards are 40 times more likely to be detained in custody that for other girls, compared to 17 times for boys (p.206).
+1. Girls who are state wards are 40 times more likely to be detained in custody than for other girls, compared to 17 times for boys (p.206).

 2. Studies have found that girls charged with criminal offences have a history of being abused at home (p.206) with an estimation of between 80-90% of girls for girls incarcerated in detention centres (p.
 207).

 In 2003, whilst conducting informal street-based research and interviews with homeless kids and juvenile delinquents (known as the Chase Crew) in Forrest Chase, Perth Western Australia, my subjects kept mentioning the experience of sexual abuse.
 So I stopped my interview that I had been conducting and proceeded to ask twenty street-based young people in the vicinity, mostly girls, whether they had been sexually abused.
 My findings were shocking, to say the least, with 70% saying “Yes, I have been sexually abused.
 Years later, I found similar statistics in the book Angel of Death by Julie Wright!

 In an American study on girls who are chronic runaways, significant levels of sexual and physical victimisation were reported (Zahn et al., 2010).
 It was suggested that whilst their offending was not deemed serious, they were fleeing from “serious problems and victimisations, some involving illegal behavior by adults” (p.3).
 One-third of the youth interviewed was running away from sexual abuse while half had left because of beatings (O’Connor & Smith, 2007).